Hugo-COLLIN/SaveMyPhind-conversation-exporter/README.md

 <br>

-## 🪶 Copyrigth notice
-### Contribution and usage
+## 🪶 Contribution and usages
+### Copyrigth notice
-Feel free to contribute to this project by forking it and making a pull request.
+Feel free to contribute to this project by forking it and making pull requests.
 You can also open an issue if you find a bug or have any suggestion.
-However, you can't distribute this project without my permission.
+However, you can't distribute this project without contacting me first.
 Please see the [LICENSE](LICENSE.md) file for more details.

-Please note that this project is not affiliated with Phind.com and is not an official extension.

 ### Libraries
 This project uses the following third-party libraries: